-Objective H-3a: The County will increase occupancy of publicly-run farm worker centers to a year-round supportive housing beds in a partnership between the County Department of Health and Human Services, the Gasser Foundation and the Progress Foundation.
+- Objective H-3a: The County will work towards increasing occupancy of publicly-run farm worker centers to a year-round average of 75%. - Objective H-3b: The County will provide Affordable Housing Fund resources for the development and operation of 24 new transitional and supportive housing beds in a partnership between the County Department of Health and Human Services, the Gasser Foundation and the Progress Foundation.